Leigh Wood (boxer): Wood vs. Lara

 On 6 April 2022, WBA formally ordered their "Super" champion Leo Santa Cruz to face Wood in a mandatory title defence.
 They gave the pair 30 days to come to terms and avoid a purse bid.
 Matchroom Boxing argued for a 50-50 purse split in lieu of the traditional split between a "Super" champion and mandatory title challenger, which would've seen Santa Cruz receive the lion's share of the purse.
 As such, Santa Cruz's TGB Promotions and Wood's Matchroom Boxing were unable to reach a deal.

 On 19 July 2022, the WBA once again ordered their featherweight "Super" champion Leo Santa Cruz to face Wood and gave the champion 24 hours to respond to the order.
 Santa Cruz requested an exemption from his mandatory defence to face the WBC featherweight champion Rey Vargas instead, which was denied by the sanctioning body.
 Santa Cruz then offered Wood step-aside money to postpone their fight so he could face Vargas, which was refused by Wood's camp.
 On 1 August, the WBA notified both camps that a purse bid would be held on 12 August, with a minimum allowed bid of $150,000, with a 75% share going to Santa Cruz as the "Super" titlist.
 Matchroom Boxing previously submitted an appeal for an even purse split, which was refused by the WBA.
-They successfully avoided a purse bid, as the two sides reached an agreement to finalise the fight on 12 August.
+They avoided a purse bid, as the two sides reached an agreement to finalise the fight on 12 August.
 The agreement wasn't to face each other however, but to pursue separate fights.
 This request was approved by the WBA on 24 August 2022.
 The same day, it was announced that Wood would make his second WBA (Regular) title defence against Mauricio Lara.
-The title bout was expected to headline a DAZN broadcast card, which took place at the Motorpoint Arena Nottingham in Nottingham, England on 24 September 2022.
+The title bout was expected to headline a DAZN broadcast card, which took place at the Motorpoint Arena Nottingham in Nottingham, England, on 24 September 2022.
 Wood withdrew from the fight ten days before it was supposed to take place, due to a torn biceps suffered in sparring.

 On 30 September, the WBA once again ordered Wood and Santa Cruz to enter into negotiations for a title consolidation bout.
 On 12 December, Santa Cruz vacated his title and Wood was left as the sole champion in the division.
-As the bout with Santa Cruz fell through, Wood was once again booked to make his second featherweight title defence against Mauricio Lara.
+As the bout with Santa Cruz fell through, Wood was once again booked to make his first featherweight title defence against Mauricio Lara.
 The fight took place on 18 February 2023.
 Wood was knocked down with a left hook near the end of the seventh round.
 Although he was able to rise from the canvas in time to beat the ten count, his trainer Ben Davison decided to throw in the towel six seconds before the end of the round.